1994 Commonwealth Games

-The 1994 Commonwealth Games (French: XVéme Jeux du Commonwealth) were held in Victoria, British Columbia, from 18 to 28 August 1994.
+The 1994 Commonwealth Games (French: XVéme Jeux du Commonwealth) were held in Victoria, British Columbia, Canada, between 18 and 28 August 1994.
 Ten types of sports were featured at the Victoria Games: athletics, aquatics, badminton, boxing, cycling, gymnastics, lawn bowls, shooting, weightlifting, and wrestling.
+These were the fourth and most recent Commonwealth Games to be hosted by Canada, after Hamilton 1930, Vancouver 1954, and Edmonton 1978.

 Host selection

 Three bids for the 1994 Commonwealth Games were submitted.
 Victoria, New Delhi, and Cardiff were the bidding cities.
 On 15 September 1988, the Commonwealth Games Federation voted to award Victoria the 1994 Commonwealth Games.

 Venues

+Many of the venues were existing, with the Saanich Commonwealth Place being built at $22 million CAD being the biggest spend for a new event.
+Other new venues included four new lawn bowl courts and the velodrome.